matheus-foscarinid/json-searcher-vscode/README.md

 ## Disclaimers ⚠️

 This is a WIP extension.
-It is not yet available on the VSCode marketplace, and It is not yet fully functional.
+It's available on VSCode marketplace, but it's not yet fully tested and may contain some bugs.
-While the extension is functional, it is not yet fully tested and may contain bugs.
-Use at your own risk.
+You can help by contributing or reporting problems here!

 Accepting contributions, feedback and sugestions.